Mirkazemi/CollaborativeCoding/Tutorial.md

 ## Collaborative Coding

-In this tutorial we review the the basic Git commands for working with repositories.
+In this tutorial we review the basic Git commands for working with repositories.

 Git is a command line based tool although it is partially supported by many graphical user interfaces (e.g. some of code editors).
-Thus is this tutorial we only focus uisng Git in command line.
+Thus is this tutorial we only focus using Git in the command line.

-We also soppuse that you have already isntalled git on your computer.
+We also suppose that you have already installed git on your computer.
 For installation, you may follow these [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for Linux, Windows, macOS operating systems.

 In order to check if the Git has already been installed, open a terminal and check the version of it:
 ```console